-Do you understand the value of consistency?Last updated by Tiago Araújo [SSW] 9 months ago.See history
+Do you understand the value of consistency?Last updated by Tom Bui [SSW] about 1 month ago.See history

 If you need to do something more than once, then there should be a standard for it.
 At the heart of our philosophy on creating rules and standards is the idea of consistency.
 There are 4 main benefits you will get:

-Say we are creating a windows forms application.
+Say we are creating a web application.
 We can expect to:

-- Improve communications - because people know what to expect.
-For example, when we complete a task we are clear and educate the customer by including a screenshot, the code and the time taken.
-We are consistent with whether we call it a bug or a feature because we define what's a bug.
+- Improve communications - For example, when we complete a task we are clear and educate the customer by including a screenshot, the code and the time taken.
+We are consistent with whether we call it a bug or a feature because we define what's a bug

 You should create and follow standards for all manner of processes, from coding practices to project proposals, and how to lock the office up at night.
 The best example: SSW Rules.